 Cases

-Here is a summary of common cases used in programming languages, as described by their pattern and delimiter.
+Below is a summary of cases used in programming languages and written language, as described by their pattern and delimiter.

 pattern | underscore _ |